latent-qifan/CPGNet/README.md

 ## Results
 More details and checkpoints will be released soon.

+## Contact
+If you have any questions, please open an issue on GitHub.

 ## Citation
 If you find this work useful, please cite our paper.